captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 Okay!
 ---
-So like...no meat...
+So like…no meat…
 ---
 ## ROBYN:
-Nope, no meat
+Nope, no meat.
 ---
 ## SHARON:
-Or eggs
+Or eggs.
 ---
 ## ROBYN:
 That would be an animal product.